 If the object you have selected to georeference does not have an existing georeference subobject, you are automatically prompted to select a model to use initially for georeferencing.
-The Select georeference model window (see illustration to the right) lists the models that are available for the type of object you are georeferencing.
+The Select georeference model window (illustrated below) lists the models that are available for the type of object you are georeferencing.
 Simpler models requiring fewer control points are shown at the top of the list.
-This window pro-
+This window provides a brief explanation of each model to aid you in selecting one that is appropriate for your spatial object.